stormpath/stormpath.github.io/source/ruby/product-guide/index.markdown

 To [expand](#links-expansion) the `provider_data` to get the Access Token for the Account in one HTTP request, use an Expansion `expansion.add_property 'provider_data'`.
 {% enddocs %}

 Once an `Account` is retreived, Stormpath maps common fields for the Facebook User to the  Account.
-The access token for any additional calls in the `provider_data` resource and can be retreived by:
+The access token for any additional calls is in the `provider_data` resource and can be retreived by:

     puts account.provider_data
     puts account.provider_data.access_token